 M Sushi’s menu caters to every sushi goer’s level, whether it’s your first time eating sushi or you’re a seasoned veteran.
 The level of detail is also addressed to make sure the dishes are allergy-friendly to meet your needs.
 Even during the peak of service and dishes are flying out to tables left and right, they’re all prepared in the same dedicated, reverent manner.
 Along with the open sushi kitchen concept, you can’t help but delight in your food a little more when you see how hard the team is working.
 I’ve eaten just about everything on M Sushi’s menu and have loved it all, so I like opting for the omakase style dining so Chef Mike and his team can curate the dining experience for me.
 There’s also three different omakase options to choose from depending on what kind of mood you’re in.

 Smack dab next to/attached to M Sushi is its sister restaurant, M Kokko.
 This little test kitchen is exactly this – compact in physical size but also in seating.
 The two standouts for me are the ramen and the fried chicken sandwich.
 The fried chicken sandwich is famed and for good reason – it’s effing delicious.

-With the anticipation and build up of M Restaurants’ newest concept, M Tempura, just opening, you can bet it’ll be one of the first places I check out the next time I’m home.
+With the anticipation and build up of M Restaurants’ newest concept, M Tempura, just opening, you can bet it’ll be one of the first places I check out the next time I’m back in North Carolina.
 What’s your favorite M Restaurant spot and dish?
 Let me know in the comments below!
 Don’t forget to subscribe to my blog and check in for my regular posts over on Instagram, Facebook and Twitter.